 Here it can be half controversial, right?

 Yeah sure!
 In fact, it was funny when I performed at the Lucas gala a few years ago.
 In full Cuban television they introduced me as "Patry White", and people shouted "La Dictadoraaaaa!"
 (Laughs).
+But I do not think that what I like is to send, I just like things well done.
+More than bossy I am demanding with my work: it is the only way you have to obtain good results.

 * The fashion films they are audiovisual productions, like short films, at the service of a brand, characterized by a communicative style in which the aesthetic of the message about the product and / or the brand itself predominates.
 These videos are created almost expressly for dissemination through digital media, seeking virality.